Enoch Powell: Departure from the Conservative Party

 Powell, in an interview on 26 February, said he would be voting for Helene Middleweek, the Labour candidate, rather than the Conservative Nicholas Budgen.
-Powell did not stay up on election night to watch the results on television, and when on 1 March he picked up his copy of The Times from his letterbox and saw the headline "Mr Heath's general election gamble fails", he reacted by singing the Te Deum.
+Powell did not stay up on election night to watch the results on television.
+When on 1 March he saw the headline in 'The Times "Mr Heath's general election gamble fails", he reacted by singing the Te Deum.
 He later said: "I had had my revenge on the man who had destroyed the self-government of the United Kingdom".
 The election result was a hung parliament.
-Although the Tories had won the most votes, Labour finished five seats ahead of the Conservatives.
+Although the Conservatives had won the most votes, Labour finished five seats ahead of them.
 The national swing to Labour was 1 per cent; 4 per cent in Powell's heartland, the West Midlands conurbation; and 16 per cent in his old constituency (although Budgen won the seat).
-According to the Telegraph journalist Simon Heffer, both Powell and Heath believed that Powell had been responsible for the Conservatives' losing the election.
+According to Powell biographer Simon Heffer, both Powell and Heath believed that Powell had been responsible for the Conservatives' losing the election.